When Dog Doors Meet Sliding Glass Doors

 In the Glass Pet Doors

-Alternately, we can have a new piece of glass manufactured to fit your sliding patio dimensions.
+Alternatively, we can have a new piece of glass manufactured to fit your sliding patio dimensions.
 You can have an Endura Flap pet door pre-installed at the bottom of a piece of glass that will replace your current glass.
 These are the Custom In the Glass options.
+Or take a look at pre-installed doors like the Doors 4 Pets and People exterior doors with pet doors.

 Using a pet door that is installed in your glass allows you to use your sliding glass door’s normal locking system.
+This is essentially just a patio door with pet door built in!
 It also lets you use the full width of your sliding glass door when you come and go!
 Check with a PetDoors.com expert for more information!